 COVID-19 and concerns about getting sick change our daily routines.
 Having our day-to-day practices disrupted or even ended for a while can be a source of anxiety.
 Starting today, we can create new routines that support our well-being.
-Begin the day with a walk outside or a workout, build in healthy breaks throughout the day, and then choose fun evening activities like watching a movie, writing in a journal, playing a musical instrument or a game, and of course, talking with friends and family on the phone or an online platform.
+Begin the day with a walk outside or a workout and build in healthy breaks throughout the day.
+Then choose fun evening activities like watching a movie, writing in a journal, playing a musical instrument or a game, and of course, talking with friends and family on the phone or an online platform.
 Adding fun activities and exercise to our new routines can help alleviate isolation and disruption.

 What if you are isolated (or quarantined) with your abuser?
 Reach out for the help you need.
 Law enforcement is continuing to respond to calls.
 Hotlines and shelters will remain open.
 Contact the Vermont Network for more information about your local organization.

 - National Domestic Violence Hotline: 800-799-7233